wix/stylable/packages/stylable.io/docs/references/variables.md

 ```

 > **Note**
->Imported variables are not exported from the stylesheet that has imported them.
-They can be exported only from the stylesheet where they are declared.
+> Imported variables are not exported from the stylesheet that has imported them.
+They can be imported only from the stylesheet in which they are declared.

 ## Compose variables